Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Experimental feasibility

-In cold-atom experiments, the time evolution of these observables is commonly measured via destructive measurement.
-A measurement cycle consists of: \begin{enumerate}[label=(\roman*)] \item Initializing the $\pi$-state, \item Holding it within the trap for a fixed time $t$ during which the unitary dynamics takes place, \item Releasing the atoms by switching off all external trapping potentials, \item Letting the system evolve freely for an additional time-of-flight $t_\mathrm{ToF}$, and \item Imaging the atomic density and extracting the relevant observables. \end{enumerate} Quantum mechanical averages of correlations are obtained by averaging the experimental results over many independent realizations.
-In step (iii), the two clouds can either be simply released from the trap and let interfere or given an additional kick (momentum) in the double-well direction to separate particles in the left and right well during the time-of-flight dynamics.
+In cold-atom quantum gas experiments, the time evolution is commonly measured via repeated destructive measurement of observables.
+A measurement cycle consists of: \begin{enumerate}[label=(\roman*)] \item Preparation of the initial state: Initializing the $\pi$-trapped state. \item Holding the quantum gas in the trap for a predetermined holding time $t_{hold}$ during which the system evolves with (unitary) dynamics. \item Releasing the atoms by switching off all external trapping potentials, and applying an optional additional manipulation to select the observable to be measured. \item Letting the system evolve freely for an additional time-of-flight $t_\mathrm{ToF}$, which can be short for 'in situ' observables, is medium when looking at interference and can be very long when measuring momentum. \item Finally the (local) atomic density is measured by taking an image.
+The desired observable is then extracted from the image of the atomic density. \end{enumerate} This cycle is then repeated many times, and the expectation values (and the full distribution function) of the observable are obtained from many independent realizations.
+The time evolution is then reconstructed by varying the holding time $t_{hold}$.

+If in step (iii), the two clouds are simply released from the trap, they expand and overlap transversely in time of flight, and a measurement of atomic density gives direct access to the spatially-resolved relative phase between the two condensates through matter-wave interference \cite{Schum2005_DWIFM, VanNieuwkerk2018, Murtadho:2024rvq}.
+The spatially resolved interference along the extended direction allows the extraction of the occupation of the fluctuations in the quantum gas.
+The higher-order correlations give insight into the interactions of the excitations \cite{schweigler2017experimental,Zache:2019xkx}.

+From these measured interference pattern the spatially resolved fluctuations in the common mode can be extracted following \cite{Murtadho2025}.
+The spatially resolved relative density fluctuations are, in principle, accessible through full tomography of the relative degree of freedom \cite{gluza2020quantum}.

+If in step (iii), the atoms are given an additional outward (in the double-well direction) momentum kick, the two clouds separate, and one can measure the spatially-resolved density in the left and right well.
+This allows to extract the spatially-resolved density imbalance directly.
+Employing single atom sensitive fluorescence imaging \cite{bucker2009single}, these measurements can have an atom noise far below shot noise and reveal number squeezing and entanglement between the two clouds \cite{Berrada2013a,Zhang:2023tgx,kuriatnikov2025splitting}.